Advisor: Stephan Miescher

-Current research focuses on the Hegemony of Apartheid and the Racialization of Space.
+Current research focuses on the inclusion of ubukhosi (chieftaincy) in a democratic South Africa.
+Hegemony of Apartheid and the Racialization of Space.
 Prior research includes the History of the amaZulu, ‘Native’ Administration of South Africa, and African Nationalism.

 Books / Articles

-“Colonial Archives: Pools of Usable Pasts for Emerging States” African Studies Association 58th Annual Conference, San Diego, CA.
+“Colonial Archives: Pools of Usable Pasts for Emerging States” African Studies Association 58th Annual Conference, San Diego, 2015.

-“Locating Agency in Archives, Cultural Property, and Digital Flows: Resistance as a Usable Past in the Creation of Statehood” Panel Chair: African Studies Association 58th Annual Conference, San Diego, CA.
+“Locating Agency in Archives, Cultural Property, and Digital Flows: Resistance as a Usable Past in the Creation of Statehood” Panel Chair: African Studies Association 58th Annual Conference, San Diego, 2015.